Psychiatric hospital: Undercover journalism

+Undercover journalism has played a role in highlighting issues in psychiatric care and advocating for people with mental illness.
+These investigations revealed conditions that included instances of abuse, neglect, and dehumanization.
+By reporting on social control, physical abuse, and the overrepresentation of marginalized communities in admissions, the coverage questioned the fairness of current institutional practices.
+This journalistic work contributed to changing public perceptions, supporting advocacy for patient rights, and promoting discussions around deinstitutionalization and improvements in psychiatric treatment.

 Criteria

 When looking at the criteria for individuals who may need to be admitted into a psychiatric hospitals there are six things that are looked at to indicate the need for the hospital.
 These include mental status, self-care ability, responsible parties available, patients' effect on environment, danger potential and the treatment prognosis.
 The need for inpatient care can change depending on the individual and the presenting issues that need to be addressed.
 Some other criteria can be if the individual is an immediate threat to themselves or others, this can be presented in something called a suicidal ideation.
 Some of the disorders or signs of someone who is in need of a psychiatric hospital are: major depressive disorder, suicidal ideation, schizophrenia, eating disorder, post-traumatic stress disorder, and many others.